Tenancy laws for victims of domestic violence have started14 March, 2019

 Visit the NSW Legislation website to read the new laws in full:

-Other tenancy reforms will start at a later stage due to the scale of the changes involved.
-Visit the New residential tenancy laws page for more information on the full package of reforms.
+Other tenancy reforms will start at a later stage.
+Visit the New residential tenancy laws page for information on the full package of reforms.

-Visit the Domestic violence in a rented property webpage for information on the rights of a victim of domestic violence under the existing tenancy laws.
+Visit the Domestic violence in a rented property webpage for information on the rights of a victim of domestic violence.